osm-search/Nominatim/docs/admin/Import.md

 ### Configuration setup in `.env`

-The Nominatim server can be customized via a `.env` in the project directory.
+The Nominatim server can be customized via an `.env` configuration file in the project directory.
 This is a file in [dotenv](https://github.com/theskumar/python-dotenv) format which looks the same as variable settings in a standard shell environment.
 You can also set the same configuration via environment variables.
 All settings have a `NOMINATIM_` prefix to avoid conflicts with other environment variables.